-Wayne Rooney, England's record goalscorer, retires from international football - Telegraph.co.uk — Nigeria Today
+Wayne Rooney retires from England's national team - CBC.ca — Nigeria Today

 |

-Wayne Rooney, the England captain and all-time record goalscorer, has announced his retirement from international football.
-The 31-year-old, who is also England's most capped outfield player, says that he was asked back into the squad for the …

-Wayne Rooney's England retirement: 10 good, bad and ugly moments which sum up his international career

-Everton transfer news LIVE – Wayne Rooney retires from England duty

-Wayne Rooney retires from international football: The 12 best moments of his England career
+Wayne Rooney retires from England's national team

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.